Medial epicondylitis is pain over the medial epicondyle bone on the inner side of the elbow. Another name for it is golfer's elbow.

 Copyright © Nucleus Medical Media, Inc.

-- Improper size of tennis racquet or tension of racquet strings
+- Using the wrong size tennis racquet or the wrong tension of racquet strings

 Doing certain arm motions too much, such as: